Operation Speedy Express: Aftermath

-Controversy over the indiscriminate killing of civilians
+Controversy over civilian killings

 In December 1969 in the aftermath of the revelation of the My Lai massacre, stories began to appear in the press that atrocities by Americans and their allies were far more commonplace in South Vietnam than the U.S. government was willing to admit.
 Robert Kaylor of United Press International alleged that according to American pacification advisers in the Mekong Delta during the operation, the division had indulged in the "wanton killing" of civilians through the "indiscriminate use of mass firepower.
 Ewell refuted the report, describing it to COMUSMACV General Creighton Abrams as "the biggest collection of malicious innuendo I have ever seen."

 In June 1972, Newsweeks Saigon Bureau Chief, Kevin Buckley working with Alexander Shimkin, wrote an article titled "Pacification's Deadly Price" that questioned the spectacular ratio of U.S. dead to purported VC, as well the small number of weapons recovered, and suggested that perhaps more than 5,000 of the dead were innocent civilians (quoting an unnamed U.S. official).
 Buckley's statements were based on extensive interviews conducted by him and Shimkin, who was fluent in Vietnamese.
 Although Buckley acknowledged that VC infrastructure and control in the region was extensive, he wrote that local hospitals had treated more wounds caused by U.S. firepower than by the VC.
 Bến Tre provincial hospital in Kien Hoa, treated 1,882 civilians with war related injuries during the operation.
 76% (1,431) of them were injured by American fire power while 451 were wounded by VC fire.

 In response to the issues raised by the Newsweek story, the Chief of MACV Information at the time, Colonel Phillip H. Stevens, observed that MACV investigators had attributed the low number of weapons captured to the nature of the terrain and the tactics Ewell had used.
 In the delta it was easy for the enemy to dispose of weapons by dropping them in canals, streams and paddies.
 A high percentage of casualties had also been inflicted at night or by aviation units, making the retrieval of weapons almost impossible.
 "In some heavily booby trapped areas, the number of weapons which might have been captured would not have justified the number of casualties that probably would have been sustained to locate them."
 On top of that, Stevens said, many members of guerrilla units in the region were unequipped with individual firearms.

 The US Army Inspector General estimated that there were 5,000 to 7,000 civilian casualties from the operation.